Nürburgring Langstrecken-Serie: Safety

 Due to the length of the track and championship's format, the NLS has unusual safety procedures compared to other modern professional racing series.
 Safety cars are not used, double yellow flags indicate a local speed limit of 120 km/h, and code 60 flags, used locally for conditions warranting a safety car on shorter tracks, limit the speed to 60 km/h.
 It is common for course cars and vehicle recovery trucks to travel around the course under local double yellow flags.

 Closing speeds between the fastest and slowest car classes is a common concern, as the track has many blind crests and corners.

+Fatalities

-Four drivers have died in accidents in the NLS, Wolfgang Offermann in 1986, Wolfgang Scholz in 1998, Carola Biehler in 2000 and Leo Löwenstein in 2010.
-Two drivers have died of heart attacks at the wheel, Stefan Eickelmann in 1998 and two times drivers champion Wolf Silvester in 2013.
+Five drivers have died in accidents while racing in the NLS: Wolfgang Offermann in 1986, Wolfgang Scholz in 1998, Carola Biehler in 2000, Leo Löwenstein in 2010, and Juha Miettinen in 2026.
+Two drivers have died of heart attacks at the wheel, Stefan Eickelmann in 1998 and two-time champion Wolf Silvester in 2013.
 One marshal and one spectator have died after being hit by a car in 1977 and 2015 respectively.